Xinyu1110/Reconsider-Multi-objective-Black-Box-Bayesian-Optimization-Algorithms/Codes/README.MD

 # Reconsider Multi-objective Black Box Bayesian Optimization Algorithms

-This is the code source for the Bayes final project.

 This project briefly summarized some classical and cutting-edge Multi-objective Black-box Bayesian optimization methods.
 Then discussed the performance of MESMO, qNEHVI, qE-